Raheel-A/Code-OS-Challenge/README.md

 ### Dependencies

 * Make sure that you are using Unreal 4.27.2 or above
-* It's a more a code test so be sure that you have VisualStudio, Rider or NotePad++
+* It's a code test so be sure that you have VisualStudio, Rider or NotePad++

 ### Getting project